MicrosoftDocs/windows-powershell-docs/docset/windows/defender/set-mppreference.md

 ```

 ### -DisableBlockAtFirstSeen
-Indicates whether to enable lock at first seen.
+Indicates whether to enable block at first seen.
-If you specify a value of $False or do not specify a value, Windows Defender enables lock at first seen.
+If you specify a value of $False or do not specify a value, Windows Defender enables block at first seen.

 ```yaml
 Type: Boolean